Proportional Participatory Budgeting with Additive Utilities: The Method of Equal Shares

-Onetown, as shown in \Cref{fig:equivalent-instances}, showed that PAV fails EJR (in the sense of \Cref{def:ejr_approval}). \Cref{ex:pav_no_ejr} below constructs an alternative instance on which PAV does not satisfy EJR.
-In fact, this example shows that PAV does not even approximate EJR up to a constant factor.
+This rule satisfies EJR when assuming unit costs \citep{justifiedRepresentation}.
+But without unit costs, the example of Onetown (\Cref{fig:equivalent-instances}) shows that PAV fails EJR (in the sense of \Cref{def:ejr_approval}).
+In fact, \Cref{ex:pav_no_ejr} shows that, for each $r \ge 0$, PAV does not even satisfy EJR up to $r$ projects.